obfuscated-end-user/bad_apple/README.md

 # Issues
 - [ ] Audio out of sync?
-- [ ] Excessive flickering of text in the terminal.
+- [ ] Excessive flickering of text in the terminal (seizure warning?).
+- [ ] Automatically compute FPS instead of inserting arbitrary magic numbers.

 > [!TIP]
 > "All weeaboo programmers must write a Bad Apple!! program at least once in their lives." - 宮崎駿